 Fort Recovery real estate is some of the most expensive in Ohio, although Fort Recovery house values don't compare to the most expensive real estate in the U.S.

-Fort Recovery is a blue-collar town, with 41.21% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Fort Recovery is generally considered to be a blue-collar town.
+41.21% of the Fort Recovery workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Fort Recovery is a village of professionals, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Fort Recovery who work in healthcare (12.41%), office and administrative support (7.15%), and management occupations (6.85%).

 Also of interest is that Fort Recovery has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Fort Recovery is a great place for families with children to consider.
-First of all, many other families with children live here, making Fort Recovery a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Fort Recovery has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Fort Recovery is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Fort Recovery’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Being a small village, Fort Recovery does not have a public transit system used by locals to get to and from work.